Why I do what I do.

 If your headshots aren’t professional, people question your confidence.
 After all, if you don’t show enough faith to invest in yourself, why should anyone else have any confidence in you?

-You need headshots that make you appear professional, attractive, approachable, and likable.
-If you don’t have them, buyers are likely to take their business somewhere else that does.
+You need headshots that make your team appear professional, attractive, confident, trustworthy, and likable.
+If you don’t have them, buyers will likely take their business elsewhere.